-The Group performs its responsibilities in accordance with the provisions of the legal and regulatory framework governing the automatic exchange of financial and tax information.
+The Group will perform its responsibilities in accordance with the provisions of the legal and regulatory framework governing the automatic exchange of financial and tax information.

-There are four main cornerstones that are addressed to achieve compliance with the relevant regulatory framework for FATCA and CRS, as shown in the diagram below:
+There are four main cornerstones that must be addressed to achieve compliance with the relevant regulatory framework for FATCA and CRS, as shown in the diagram below:

-Whereas FATCA and CRS set the information standards for the Automatic Exchange of Information (AEOI) regarding bank accounts on a global level, between tax authorities, DAC6 requires EU intermediaries (including banks, accounting firms, law firms, corporate service providers and certain other persons) involved in cross-border arrangements to make a disclosure to their tax authority if certain requirements are met.
+Whereas FATCA and CRS are information standards for the Automatic Exchange of Information (AEOI) regarding bank accounts on a global level, between tax authorities, DAC6 requires EU intermediaries (including banks, accounting firms, law firms, corporate service providers and certain other persons) involved in cross-border arrangements to make a disclosure to their tax authority if certain requirements are met.

-The four main cornerstones that are addressed to achieve compliance with the relevant regulatory framework for DAC6, are shown in the diagram below:
+The four main cornerstones that must be addressed to achieve compliance with the relevant regulatory framework for DAC6, are shown in the diagram below:

-Each FI enhances its AML/KYC compliance framework to encompass the requirements of the tax transparency framework.
-Documentation and certifications provided by clients is reviewed and validated against other information collected in relation to the client/transaction, as well as against the personal knowledge of the Relationship Manager/Personal Banker of the client.
-Therefore, properly documented procedures and clear internal communication materials (e.g., circulars, procedures manuals etc.) is provided to all responsible staff.
+Each FI must enhance the AML/KYC compliance framework to encompass the requirements of the tax transparency framework.
+Documentation and certifications provided by clients shall be reviewed and validated against other information collected in relation to the client/transaction, as well as against the personal knowledge of the Relationship Manager/Personal Banker of the client.
+Therefore, properly documented procedures and clear internal communication materials (e.g., circulars, procedures manuals etc.) shall be provided to all responsible staff.

 Effective implementation of FATCA, CRS and DAC6 as of any other regulatory framework requires involvement of all "Three Lines of Defence" as per the diagram below.
-Compliance is regularly monitored, in co-operation with other control functions such as the Internal Audit, Operational Risk etc.
+Compliance shall be regularly monitored, in cooperation with other control functions such as the Internal Audit, Operational Risk etc.